karma-runner/karma/docs/plus/10-teamcity.md

 menuTitle: TeamCity

 Running Karma in your [TeamCity] build is as simple as adding command line build step to perform the task.
-Basically that is it.
+That is basically it.

 ## Install Prerequisites
 The only prerequisite is `Node` (with `npm`) installed on the agent(s) you are going to use to